Threshold

 It didn’t remove ambiguity.

-That’s the point.
+That was the point.

 Visibility isn’t about superiority.
-It’s about checks and balances—the kind we rarely apply to emotional systems, even though we depend on them every day.
-Seeing patterns doesn’t make us immune to them.
-It gives us a chance to notice sooner, pause earlier, and repair with more care.
+It’s about checks and balances — the kind we rarely apply to emotional systems, even though we depend on them every day.

 We all need that.